paulopez78/devops-tools/docs/k8s.md

 - Expose pod and replicaset with a service, explaining service selector.
 - ClusterIp, NodePort, LoadBalancer services types.
+- Kube DNS and services environment variables.
+- Endpoints and readiness probes.

 All the `kubectl` examples are in the file `k8s-network.sh`